Genta-Technology/genta-chat/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 GentaChat is an simple and easy to use chatbot built specifically as a demonstrator for Genta Technology LLM API.
-Please check out our [website](genta.tech) for further information on our product and API system.
-This chatbot is design to be as simple as possible and for further tutorial please refer to our [youtube tutorial (on progress)](www.youtube.com).
+Please check out our [website][Genta-url] for further information on our product and API system.
+This chatbot is design to be as simple as possible and for further tutorial please refer to our [youtube tutorial (on progress)](Genta-youtube).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>